numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

-Starting from the most basic convergence graphs, which plot the evolution of a quality indicator (to be minimized) against the number of function evaluations, there are essentially two approaches to measure the performance.
+Starting from the most basic convergence graphs, which plot the evolution of a quality indicator (to be minimized) against the number of function evaluations, there are essentially (only) two ways to measure the performance.

 **fixed-budget approach**
     We fix a budget of function evaluations,